 - Cultivate intellectual and creative growth

 Please note: This policy and application procedure does not cover the Archives & Special Collections gallery space.
-Exhibitors interested in this space should contact the Associate University Librarian for Resources & Digital Services, Rice Majors.
+Exhibitors interested in this space should contact the Head of Archives & Special Collections, Nadia Nasr.

 To propose an exhibit, exhibitors must fully complete the Library Exhibit Proposal Form.
 Since exhibits must be sponsored by a SCU department or organization, exhibitors must have an SCU login to access the form.
 Applications will be reviewed in order of receipt.
 Exhibitors should allow up to 2 weeks after the application is submitted for the request to be reviewed.
 Questions about the status of an exhibit application should be addressed to the Associate University Librarian For Learning & Engagement, Elizabeth McKeigue.